 Every NRCHA Affiliate shall have within its membership at least twenty (20) members who are also active individual members of the NRCHA.
+No NRCHA Affiliate or NRCHA Show management entity may deny membership to any NRCHA member in good standing.
 In order to qualify as an Affiliate, each Affiliate organization must:

-- a) Pay its annual fee and submit a list of its twenty members who are also members of NRCHA. - b) Provide NRCHA with a copy of its Constitution and Bylaws. - c) Provide the NRCHA with a complete list of its members, including addresses, no later than March 15th of each calendar year. - d) Provide the NRCHA with the results of all approved NRCHA classes which results shall be forwarded to this Association in a business-like manner as prescribed by the NRCHA and within 14 days of the end of the show. - e) Conduct its affairs in compliance with the Bylaws and standing rules of this Association including, but not limited to: - i.
+- a) Pay its annual fee and submit a list of its twenty members who are also members of NRCHA. - b) Provide NRCHA with a copy of its Constitution and Bylaws. - c) Provide the NRCHA with a complete list of its members no later than March 15th of each calendar year. - d) Provide the NRCHA with the results of all approved NRCHA classes which results shall be forwarded to this Association in a business-like manner as prescribed by the NRCHA in paragraph 12.1.10. - e) Conduct its affairs in compliance with the Bylaws and standing rules of this Association including, but not limited to: - i.
 The annual election of Officers and Directors - ii.
 Use due process in all matters of discipline or suspension of its members.